How to start a business in Vietnam as a foreigner is a matter of concern to most foreign investors.

 - Cost for co-working space/ hiring local offices and relevant facilities and management fees;

-- Other types of charges: Salaries for employees, tax payments, and other compliance costs for maintenance of the company.
+- Other possible types of charges: Salaries for employees, tax payments, compliance costs for maintenance of the company, or hiring a Vietnam accounting service to free your business from hassles.

 3. Start your business in Vietnam now!